owagner/eno2mqtt/README.md

 * val - the actual value, in numeric format
 * eno_srcid - when sending message, eno2mqtt fills in the source ID of the sending device.
   This field is ignored on incoming messages.
+* eno_dbm - the RSSI value of the received message

 EEP specifics